When am I most at risk from flu?

-Is there anyone who cannot have a flu vaccine?
+Is there anyone who cannot have the flu vaccine?

 Yes.
-You should not have the flu vaccine if you have ever had an allergic reaction to a flu vaccine or 1 of its ingredients.
+You should not have the flu vaccine if you have ever had an allergic reaction to a flu vaccine or one of its ingredients.
 This happens very rarely.

 You also need to take precautions if you have an egg allergy.